-It is the British Army's largest infantry regiment, comprising five regular battalions and three reserve battalions.
+The Rifles are one of the British Army's largest infantry regiments, comprised of thousands of personnel, four regular battalions and three reserve battalions.

-Formed in 2007, it holds a record 913 battle honours, including 117 Victoria Crosses, and has played crucial roles on the battlefields of Afghanistan and Iraq.
+Formed on this day in 2007, the regiment holds a record 913 battle honours, including 117 Victoria Crosses, and has played crucial roles in Afghanistan and Iraq.

-The regiment was created from four 'Forming Regiments': 'The Devonshire & Dorset Light Infantry', 'The Light Infantry', 'The Royal Gloucestershire, Berkshire & Wiltshire Light Infantry' and 'The Royal Green Jackets'.
+The regiment was created from four 'Forming Regiments': 'The Devonshire and Dorset Light Infantry', 'The Light Infantry', 'The Royal Gloucestershire, Berkshire and Wiltshire Light Infantry' and 'The Royal Green Jackets'.

 These four founding regiments also contribute to the Rifles' 'Golden Threads' – distinctive honours awarded to the founders, now worn by the present-day regiment during ceremonial duties.